AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ## <a name="datasets"></a>Datasets

 * Displays all the datasets available.
 The operator can add, remove, activate or deactivate a dataset.
-Likewise, by clicking the `📝` button, the operator is able to modify the dataset in the Edit Dataset page.
+Likewise, by clicking the `📝` button, the operator is able to modify the dataset in the [**Edit Dataset**](#editdataset) page.

   <div align="center">
     <img src="../images/datasetsPage.png" width="100%">
   </div>

-* The runlists will be received programtically from the DPG.
+* The runlists will be received programmatically from the DPG.

 ## <a name="editdataset"></a>Edit Dataset